noahmbright/miniclang/readme.md

 of the C specification, sections 6.5, 6.7, and 6.8.
 Expressions are where operator precedences are defined, and is the easiest section to map to academic resources on recursive descent parsing.
 This would be the best place to start in implementing a parser on your own.
+Postfix operators also define things like function calls, array indexing and struct member access.

 Parsing statements is relatively simple given other parts of the parser - this is where block statements (several statements wrapped in {}), and control flow are defined.

-Additionally, the function for parsing an entire file is defined here.
+In addition to 6.8 on statements, `parse_statements.cpp` also handles section 6.9 on external definitions.
+This defines a translation unit, which is a `.c` file that has been preprocessed.
+Unless you're writing a preprocessor, a translation unit is just a file, as far as most people need to be concerned.

 Knowing that we are targeting LLVM IR informs decisions made in parsing, and what ends up going into the AST.